-There are two main types of Room at the Planet Hollywood.
+There are two main types of rooms at Planet Hollywood.
 Ultra-Hip and the Ultra Resort.
-The Ultra Hip are the basic rooms and the Ultra Resort Rooms are slightly larger with more Amenities.
+The Ultra-Hip are the basic rooms and the Ultra Resort Rooms are slightly larger with more Amenities.
 There is also a selection of Suites available for those wanting even more space.

 On the whole, the Ultra-Hip rooms are fairly basic, there are very few of the bells and whistles you might expect in Vegas.
 The Rooms are a little better than a good Chain Hotel.
 The rooms are dressed with Artwork and stylings to represent Hollywood Glamour, but everything is fairly cheap and basic.
 There is nothing wrong with the room, they just lack a luxury finish and Wow Factor.
 If you are simply looking for a nice comfortable room right in the heart of Vegas, then these fit the bill perfectly, if you are looking for Vegas glam, then they are short of the mark.

 The Ultra Resort Rooms are a little better but can be twice the price and then you start getting into the price Bracket of the Surrounding Hotels.

 There is one room type at Planet Hollywood that surpasses all others.
 These are not overly expensive and come with a real WOW factor.
 These are possibly the best Value rooms in Las Vegas and really can make your Vegas Stay special without breaking the bank!